-- FTC, OCR, and FDA developed a "Mobile Health Apps Interactive Tool" - Provides a list of questions that can help an app developer determine whether it is subject to: - HIPAA - FTC Act - FTC's Health Breach Notification Rule - Federal Food, Drug and Cosmetic Act - Is your app intended for use in the diagnosis of disease or other conditions? - Is your app a "mobile medical device," such as an accessory to a regulated medical device? - Does your app pose "minimal risk" to a user?
+- The FTC, the OCR and the FDA developed a "Mobile Health Apps Interactive Tool" - Provides a list of questions that can help an app developer determine whether it is subject to: - HIPAA - FTC Act - FTC's Health Breach Notification Rule - Federal Food, Drug, and Cosmetic Act - Is your app intended for use in the diagnosis of disease or other conditions? - Is your app a "mobile medical device," such as an accessory to a regulated medical device? - Does your app pose "minimal risk" to a user?